tinyerp/erppeek/README.rst

 - single executable ``erppeek.py``, no external dependency
 - wrappers for ``search+read``, for data model introspection, etc...
 - simpler syntax for ``domain`` and ``fields``
-- full API accessible on the ``Client`` object for OpenERP 5.0 through 7.0
+- full API accessible on the ``Client`` object for OpenERP 5.0 through Odoo 8.0
 - the module can be imported and used as a library: ``from erppeek import Client``
 - supports Python 3 and Python 2 (>= 2.5)